2i2c-org/team-compass/operations/workflow.md

 In short:

 - [Our goals and high-level strategy](../organization/strategy.md) drive all of our work.
-- Quarterly objecties allow us to define high-level outcomes in service of this strategy.
+- Quarterly objectives allow us to define high-level outcomes in service of this strategy.
 - Initiatives help us coordinate work to make significant progress towards these outcomes.
 - Sub-issues in initiatives have planning and coordination to make initiatives actionable.
 - Tasks and epics are chunks of work that drive our actions and complete initiatives.